 The computer system booting process starts when the user switch on the computer system .

 The system power supply unit carries out self-test called POST.
 The “Power On Self Test” checks the computer systems internal hardware components for compatibility , connection and ensures that no errors exist before loading the operating system .

 Only after successful completion of the POST , the bootstrap loader routine on the BI OS chip is invoked to load the operating system .
 If the POST fails then the computer system will beep for different beep codes .

-After successfully completing the POST ( Power On Self Test ) , the BI OS then attempt to loads the operating system ( OS ) into the main system memory RAM ( Random Access Memory ).
+After successfully completing the POST ( Power On Self Test ) , the BI OS then attempts to load the operating system ( OS ) into the main system memory RAM ( Random Access Memory ).

-The OS is located either on the internal hard disk attached to the computer system OR from bootable OS disk in the CD ROM drive.
-The BIOS will pass the control to the operating system once the it is fully loaded .
+The OS is located either on the internal hard disk attached to the computer system OR on the bootable OS disk in the CD ROM drive.
+The BI OS will pass the control to the operating system once the OS is fully loaded into the memory.

 Usually the key is displayed on the monitor for short time during the early start up, for example “Press F1 to enter CMOS setup“.
 The actual key depends on the specific computer hardware brand .

-By accessing this CMOS utility program , the user can edit and modify the BIOS configuration settings .
-The BIOS / CMOS interface provides the user the option to edit , modify the hardware configuration settings and save the changes made before exit .
+By accessing this CMOS utility program , the user can edit and modify the BI OS configuration settings .
+The BI OS and CMOS interface provides the user the options to edit , modify the hardware configuration settings and save the changes made before the exit .